Cost Allocation

 Cost allocation is the process of taking a set of costs and assigning or allocating them to the production of a given unit of product.

 Firms will typically have a record of total costs, which is reported in their financial statements.
 However, these costs are reported on a aggregate basis.
 For example, when manufacturing cars, a firm will have to purchase steel.
 But the firm will purchase the steel in bulk, to cover the required amount for many cars.
-As such, the firm will have to actively partition out the costs from the bulk steel to each car it produces.
+As such, the firm will have to actively partition out the costs from the bulk steel purchase to each car it produces.

 The cost of material inputs to a product can be rather straightforward, but other costs are not so easy.
 For instance, most firms incur Information Technology (IT) costs.
 Every product produced benefits from a company's IT, but it is not clear cut how much each product benefits.